 In fact, the buildings were actually built with open-faced bricks, but the bricks began leaking, so the Dutch covered them with plaster and painted them white.

 Later, the British painted them bright salmon pink and now the Malacca town council painted them red.

 Visit Hang Li Po well

 Hang Li Po Well was named after Chinese princess Hang Li Po, who was later married to Sultan Mansur Syah.
 The inhabitants believed that the desire and wish for the well will bring happiness, good luck, and fortune.

 You can also see the Dutch governor’s chamber.
 Inside the Stadthuys is the statue of Admiral Cheng Ho on the courtyard on the right.
 He was a famous seafarer from China who led Chinese expeditions to the far reaches of the world.

 The Stadthuys is now declared a National Heritage Site.

 Go Shopping At Jonker Street

 Jonker Street is the chest with the hidden jewels.
 It’s the liveliest and busiest night street with bars and street stalls.
-With delicious local delicacies can be easily found here.
+Delicious local delicacies can be easily found here.

-You should never miss the party vibe and fun atmosphere every Friday and Saturday at the Night Market where the souvenir shops, bars, food stalls that sell their products.
+You should never miss the party vibe and fun atmosphere every Friday and Saturday at the night market where the souvenir shops, bars, and food stalls sell their products.

 So you have an array of goodies to choose from and bring home while you feast nonstop.